TheJacksonLaboratory/crf_rnaseq_basics/chapters/r_data.md

 ln -s /fastscratch/$USER/rnaseq/data/metadata.GSE151185.txt R/ cd R

-## how to get R going (with all the packages you will need) on jaxhpc:
+## how to get R going (with all the packages you will need) on the JAX HPC cluster:

 module load singularity
 singularity exec /projects/researchit/crf/containers/crf_rnaseq.sif R